Alistair Carmichael: Early life and career

-Political career
+Parliamentary career

 Carmichael first stood for Parliament at Paisley South in 1987, being defeated by the sitting Labour MP, Norman Buchan.
+He finished in second place, achieving 15.1% of the vote, which was down 9% from 1983.

+At the 2001 general election, he was elected as the MP for Orkney and Shetland, succeeding the Liberal Democrat MP Jim Wallace, who had chosen to stand for the Scottish Parliament constituency of Orkney instead.
+Carmichael won with 41.3% of the vote, a decrease of 10.7% from the 1997 general election, and with a majority of 3,475, nearly half of the 6,968 majority won by Wallace in 1997.
+One of the constituency's previous MPs was the Liberal Party leader Jo Grimond.

+Carmichael was re-elected at the 2005 general election with an increased vote share of 51.5% and an increased majority of 6,627.

-He was later elected to represent Orkney and Shetland at the 2001 general election, the constituency previously held by Jim Wallace and Jo Grimond.
-He was appointed Liberal Democrat Northern Ireland and Scotland Spokesman by Sir Menzies Campbell in July 2007, but resigned in March 2008 to vote in favour of a referendum on the Lisbon Treaty.
+Carmichael was appointed Liberal Democrat Northern Ireland and Scotland Spokesman by Sir Menzies Campbell in July 2007, but resigned in March 2008 to vote in favour of a referendum on the Lisbon Treaty.
 He was reappointed to the position by Nick Clegg in October 2008.
 He had also briefly served as the Liberal Democrat Home Affairs spokesman, following the resignation of Mark Oaten.

 In June 2009, Carmichael was involved in a successful campaign against the book by Max Scratchmann, Chucking it All: How Downsizing to a Windswept Scottish Island Did Absolutely Nothing to Improve My Life, an irreverent account of the author's experience downshifting from Manchester to Orkney, which Carmichael said was "hurtful and vindictive", and attacked a number of "clearly identifiable" residents of the islands.
 Carmichael's complaints to the publisher led them to cancel publication.

+Carmichael was re-elected at the 2010 general election with an increased vote share of 62.0% and an increased majority of 9,928.

 At the beginning of the Liberal Democrat - Conservative coalition government in May 2010, Carmichael was appointed Deputy Chief Whip and Comptroller of the Household.

 In 2011, Carmichael was elected Honorary President of the Scottish Liberal Democrats youth wing, Liberal Youth Scotland.